barberboy/dom-elements/README.md

 ### .query(selector)

 `.query()` is available on document, documentFragments, individual DOM elements, and the Elements class.
-It will return the first descendant element which matches the selector, or null if there isn't one that matches.
+It will return the first descendant element which matches the selector, or null if there are zero matches.

     var siteHeader = document.query('header');
+    if (siteHeader) {
       var active = siteHeader.query('.site-menu .active');
+    }

 ### .queryAll(selector)

 .queryAll is available on document, documentFragments, individual DOM elements and the Elements class.
 It will return a new instance of Elements containing descendants that match the passed selector, or an instance with no elements if there are no matches.

     var collapsibles = document.queryAll('.collapsible');
     collapsibles.forEach(function(collapsible){